slamander/website/content/post/connectivity_script_fig_mod.md

               limit=1000,                                  # limiting query to *the first* 1000 records
               has_coords = T)                              # limiting those 1000 records to those that have geo-referenced data

-Now that we have the data, let’s get organized..
+Now that we have the data, let’s get organized.
 Luckily, `spocc` has improved their naming system by removing the species’ binomial name from EVERY LAST column, so this is easier to do now.
 Just to save space, I’m also going to do a few cleaning measures.